 About STYLIDEAS Ltd

-STYLIDEAS is owned 50:50 by the self made Billionaire Lord Alan Sugar and Inventor Tom Pellereau.
-AvenTOM came about after Tom won the BBC Apprentice which Lord Sugar hosts and gained £250,000 investment from the Billionaire.
+STYLIDEAS is owned 50:50 by the self-made Billionaire Lord Alan Sugar and Inventor Tom Pellereau and was established after Tom won BBC’s The Apprentice, hosted by Lord Sugar, and gained a £250,000 investment from the Billionaire.

 Since winning The Apprentice in front of a record 10.4 million viewers, Tom Pellereau ('Inventor Tom') and Lord Sugar have focused on 'Reinventing beauty accessories'.

 About Tom Pellereau

 Tom is best known for winning The BBC Apprentice and becoming Lord Sugar’s first business partner.
 See Tom on BBC Apprentice here